-The National Crime Agency this week announced that it had infiltrated the secure messaging system ‘Encrochat’, said to be used exclusively by people engaging in criminal activity.
-Operation Venetic has so far resulted in 746 arrests, and the seizure of:
+This week, the National Crime Agency proclaimed that it had infiltrated a secure messaging system ‘Encrochat’, said to be used exclusively by individuals involved in various forms of criminal activity.

-• 77 firearms, including an AK47 assault rifle, submachine guns, handguns, four grenades, and over 1,800 rounds of ammunition
+- More than 75 firearms, including an AK47 assault rifle, Uzi and Skorpian submachine guns, handguns, multiple grenades, and nearly 2000 rounds of ammunition

-• More than two tonnes of Class A and B drugs
+- In excess of two tonnes of Class A and Class B drugs

-• Over 28 million Etizolam pills (street Valium) from an illicit laboratory
+- More than 28 million Etizolam pills (Street Valium) from an illegal lab

-Also, a specialist NCA team, working closely with policing partners, has prevented rival gangs carrying out kidnappings and executions on the UK's streets by successfully mitigating over 200 threats to life.
+As well as seizing large amounts of weapons and drugs, the NCA, working closely in collaboration with policing partners, has foiled the plans of gangs to carry out kidnappings and executions on our nation’s streets by successfully mitigating more than 2000 threats to life.

 The NCA says that:

 "There were 60,000 users worldwide and around 10,000 users in the UK – the sole use was for coordinating and planning the distribution of illicit commodities, money laundering and plotting to kill rival criminals."